mechmind/lemongrab/README.md

 * Dice roller
 * Last seen - check when specific user last time visited the conference (bot must see user JIDs for this to work)
 * Pager - leave a public message to a currently absent user
+* RSS - poll news feeds and dump latest items in chat
 * Github Webhooks - notify chat about GitHub events (issues, stars, forks & pull requests)
 * TeamSpeak monitor - notify chat when someone connects or disconnects from TeamSpeak server (needs ServerQuery account) and transport messages from/to conference
 * Leauge of Legends lookup - see if player is currently in game